Jttearpock/Cards-Garbage/README.md

 A working program to play the card game Garbage (AKA Trash).

 ## About
 I created this program as an item to showcase in my portfolio.
 It allows up to 4 players to play a game of Garbage (Also known as Trash).
 However this is still a work in progress and is not complete at this time.
-Currently a full game can be played but there are no AI opponents and no message announcing a winner.
+Currently, to the extent of my knowledge, a full game can be played but there are no AI opponents and no message announcing a winner.

 ## How to Play
 The basic rules to play can be found [here](https://www.wikihow.com/Play-Trash#Playing_Your_Turn).